 Through our faculty expertise in human security and geospatial intelligence (GEOINT), we are engaged in multi-disciplinary approaches to unlock the power of geospatial data, combined with spatial thinking and geographic information science (GIS) and technologies, to make environments more stable and secure.

 Our faculty, students and staff are part of a passionate community of researchers, members of armed forces, business professionals and civic leaders committed to using GEOINT to promote global human rights, public health, environmental resilience and other important endeavors.

 SSI’s Human Security and Geospatial Intelligence Lab is developing algorithms to process smallsat imagery to quickly detect human rights abuses and violations.
 The identified imagery can be used to corroborate on-the-ground refugee testimonies of systemic bombings and serve as evidence needed to document patterns of genocide under international law.
 Under the direction of Andrew J. Marx, associate professor of the practice of spatial sciences and the USC Institute for Creative Technologies, this undergraduate student team worked with Human Rights Watch and Physicians for Human Rights in monitoring the persecution of the Rohingya Muslim minority in Myanmar in 2017.

 Supporting National Security

 James Luttrull (B.A.
 International Relations, Minor in Spatial Studies ’17; M.S.
 GIST ’18) discovered the power of spatial sciences taking SSI’s summer International Geodesign course in Amsterdam and thereafter found a natural intersection between his interest in international relations and geospatial data science.
 After graduating USC with numerous honors and publishing as a contributor with the Small Arms Survey, Luttrull was a Boren Fellow in Indonesia in 2017-2018 and now works as a researcher with the U.S. government.
 For his M.S. in GIST masters thesis, Luttrull focused on the challenge presented by China’s militarization of artificial islands in the South China Sea to security and freedom of navigation in international waters.
 He developed a novel methodology using remote sensing and trigonometry applied to imagery of China’s radar construction, allowing for indirect measurement of China’s regional air-defense radar capabilities.
-His work, co-authored with COL [R] Steven D. Fleming, SSI professor of the practice, is being published in Case Studies in the Environment.
+His work, co-authored with COL [R] Steven D. Fleming, SSI professor of the practice, has been published in Case Studies in the Environment.